PaddlePaddle/PaddleVideo/docs/en/install.md

 ## Introduction

-This document introduces how to install PaddleVideo and its requirements.
+This document introduces how to install PaddlePaddle、PaddleVideo and its requirements.

 ## Install PaddlePaddle